Redrot/redrot.github.io/research.md

 ---

-## Current projects {#inp}
+## In preparation {#inp}

 - **The Euler characteristic of an endotrivial complex** (in preparation)
 > (w/ [Nadia Mazza](https://www.lancaster.ac.uk/maths/people/nadia-mazza))
 > We further study the image of the group of endotrivial complexes, i.e. the Picard group of the bounded homotopy category of $p$-permutation modules, in the corresponding Grothendieck group, i.e. the trivial source ring.
-- **Twistier cohomology** (in preparation) and **Permutation modules and Borel-Smith conditions**
+- **Twistier cohomology** (in preparation)
 > We generalize the twisted cohomology ring constructed in Balmer, Gallauer, *The geometry of permutation modules* that uses the classification of endotrivial complexes.
-This gives a construction for which the "comparison map" is injective for any finite $p$-group.
+This gives a construction for which the "comparison map" is an embedding for any finite $p$-group.
 Some of these techniques hopefully generalize to abstract settings under certain compatibility conditions.
-> We also look for ways the Borel-Smith conditions manifest themselves in the ttg of permutation modules by computing Picard groups of localizations.
-- **The noncommutative tensor-triangular geometry of a block algebra**
-> We determine aspects of the noncommutative ttg of categories of (permutation) block bimodules, following Nakano, Vashaw, Yakimov.
-These computations could have immediate implications for the abelian defect group conjecture since a splendid Rickard equivalence induces a monoidal triangulated equivalence between the corresponding bimodule categories.
-- **A Rickard theorem for splendid Rickard equivalences**
-> We (attempt to) show that an equivalence of bounded homotopy categories of $p$-permutation (bi)modules implies the existence of a splendid Rickard equivalence, a $p$-permutation analogue of Rickard's theorem.
-- **The classification of endotrivial complexes over arbitrary noetherian rings**
-> (w/ Juan Omar Gomez)
-> We determine the Picard group of $K^b(p-\text{perm}(kG))$ over arbitrary noetherian rings $k$ (in particular, $\mathbb{Z}$ ) using recent work of Gomez.
-Grodal and Krause have considered the analogous question for endotrivial modules.

 ---